chaoss/augur/docs/source/getting-started/installation.rst

     # to activate the environment
     $ source $HOME/.virtualenvs/augur_env/bin/activate

-3. Set AUGUR_DB environment variable with a postgres database connection string (if you have not setup a database yet, refer to :ref:`database setup<Creating a Database>`)
+3. Set AUGUR_DB environment variable with a postgres database connection string (if you have not setup a database yet, refer to :ref:`database setup<Creating a Database>`) Note: Three terminals will be needed to collect data for augur, and AUGUR_DB needs to be set for 2 out of the 3.
+If you don't want to add it to both terminals you can add it permanently in your .bashrc file if running bash, or .zshrc file if in running zsh.

 .. code-block:: bash